And Thus the Tiger Was Free

-“…and thus I saw the seven zebras of fiery red, hyacinth blue, and sulfur yellow hue; and the heads of the zebras were like the heads of lions; and out of their mouths came fire, smoke, and brimstone.”
+“…And thus I saw the seven zebras of fiery red, hyacinth blue, and sulfur yellow hue; and the heads of the zebras were like the heads of lions; and out of their mouths came fire, smoke, and brimstone.”

 It was an honor to be robed in black and white, the colors of the Great Zebra that leant us protection and unity.
 It was my duty, my divine calling, to bestow His guidance and knowledge upon the sinful and blind.
-Under his laws, we lived a harmonious, sinless existence.
+Under His laws, we lived a harmonious, sinless existence.
 If ever a brethren fell from grace, he knew the bruising of countless kicks and shunning shoulders.
-Obedience and belief kept the masses safe.
+Obedience and belief kept us safe.
 Together, as one, we would endure.

 The lone blossom had blown away, ever flowing on.

 I’d forgotten about the flower.
-Reluctantly, I plucked it from behind my ear and threw it into the pool where it slowly whirled away on the gentle current.
+Reluctantly, I plucked it from behind my ear and threw it into the pool where it whirled away on the gentle current.

 “What is it, Ru?” my brother, Tu, asked over my shoulder.

 The white rings around his burnt sienna face always made him look confused.
 He circled around me and I pushed his ringed tail out of the way.

-“Well,” he said, sitting down.
+“Well,” he said, sitting back on his haunches.
 “What is it?”

 Fen examined it.
 “It’s a wing.
 A, um, Himalayan Moth wing.”
 She dropped it with a dramatic gasp.
 “I think I heard that they’re poisonous!”

-He waddled over with a smirk.
-He had such a superiority complex.
+He waddled over with a smirk and superiority complex.
 “No it’s not.
-I just asked a Butterfly.
 It’s a peach blossom petal.
 Don’t blindly believe what Fen says.”

 The setting sun paid tribute to my colors and I glowed with shadows and fire.

-The thick glass vanished.
+The protective glass vanished.

 And thus the tiger was free.